babel/website/docs/usage/runtime.md

  - Removes the inline babel helpers and uses the module `babel-runtime/helpers` instead.

 What does this actually mean though?
-Basically, you can use built-ins such as `Promise`, `Set`, `Map`, `Symbol` as well as all the babel features that require a polyfill seamlessly, without global pollution making it great for libraries.
+Basically, you can use built-ins such as `Promise`, `Set`, `Symbol` etc as well use as all the babel features that require a polyfill seamlessly, without global pollution, making it extremely suitable for libraries.

 ### Regenerator aliasing